-Bang Pae Waterfall at Khao Phra Thaeo National Park in Thalang, north of Phuket Town is a popular recreational spot for islanders.
+Bang Pae Waterfall at Khao Phra Thaeo National Park in Thalang, north of Phuket Town, is a popular recreational spot for local islanders.
 They use the site as a picnic place and for a fun swimming destination in the wet season, as well as enjoying a meal at the restaurants near the car park, by the lake and outside the gates.

-Bang Pae Waterfall Highlights
+Bang Pae waterfall highlights

 This is also home to the Gibbon Rehabilitation centre and the sound of the gibbons through the jungle is eerie.
 Even though they are kept in cages, humans are not allowed to go very close to them.
 Just by the rehabilitation centre is a sign saying ‘No Food and Drink allowed around the Waterfall Please.’
 Pass the restaurants and food stalls and follow the trail for 10 minutes and you will soon come to the waterfall.

 Entrance to the National Park for foreigners is 200 baht.
 Keep the ticket; you may need it later if you visit the other parks within the same day.
-The parking fee for motorbikes is 20 baht/bike and 30 baht for cars.
+The parking fee for motorbikes is 20 baht and 30 baht for cars.

 Ton Sai Waterfall is another equally famous fall on the other side of the hill.
 It takes around 20 minutes by car to get there from Bang Pae.
 Give it a try if time allows – you can use the same ticket to enter Ton Sai.